Irina Rodnina: Political career

+Rodnina was sanctioned by the United Kingdom from 15 March 2022 in relation to Russia's actions in Ukraine.

 In December 2022, the Ukrainian Parliament sanctioned Rodnina for her support of the 2022 Russian invasion of Ukraine.
 In 2023, she supported Poland's decision to boycott the Olympic Games in case Russian athletes are allowed to compete, saying that it would mean "Poland gets banned for the next two Olympic cycles".

 Personal life

 Rodnina graduated from the Central Institute of Physical Culture.
 Her first marriage was to Alexander Zaitsev, with whom she has a son of the same name, born in 1979.
 From her second marriage with the film producer Leonid Menkovsky, Rodnina has a daughter, Alyona Minkovski, born in 1986.
 She is currently divorced.
 She spent a number of years living in the United States and then moved back to Russia.

 Twitter controversy

 On 13 September 2013, Rodnina caused a stir when she tweeted a doctored photo of U.S. President Barack Obama and his wife Michelle, with Obama's mouth full of food, with a photoshopped banana in the image's foreground.
 She said she was practicing her right to free expression, but critics claimed she was making a racist comment about the African-American president.
 On 10 February 2014, Rodnina in her Twitter claimed that her account was hacked at the time of posting the offensive photograph and apologized for her handling of the affair.